In today’s post, I’m going to give you all the tips on how to make a green smoothie.

 But, once you start making smoothies you’ll realize that you don’t need to measure ingredients.
-At first it’s helpful to understand proportions, but soon you’ll be a green smoothie pro and blend with creative abandon!
+At first, it’s helpful to understand proportions, but soon you’ll be a green smoothie pro.

 These suggestions should yield two pretty large smoothies, but measurements are quite approximate, so modify as you need.

 - 1 to 1 1⁄2 cups of collard greens leaves

 - about 1 1⁄2 cups of frozen banana chunks

 - one apple (core removed, skins intact)